Archive of Champions League football trips from Abroad Red, featuring 10 trips since 2015.

 After a fairly regular period of appearances in Europe’s more prestigious cup competition, the post-Fergie years have been less kind to United, with a number of seasons spent battling out in the Europa League.
-We’ve been reacquainted with Europe’s top clubs and for trips to the bigger capital cities on the continent under Mourinho and now Ole, and hope to compete again with the best.
+We’ve been reacquainted with Europe’s top clubs and trips to the bigger capital cities on the continent under Mourinho and now Ole, and hope to compete again with the best.

 After events in Bruges meant I had to skip United’s first 2015 group game in Eindhoven I was determined to attend the next match, even if that meant negotiating the complexities involved in visiting Russia.
 The trip to Moscow would be the longest distance I’ve travelled to see United play; whilst the direct route over the Baltic sea is 1,602 miles, making it shorter than previous flights to Donetsk (1,768 m), Istanbul (1,698 m) and Athens (1,640 m), my flight was via Munich which brought the total to 1,911 miles.
 Before any of this could happen however, I had to attempt to get across the border of the world’s largest nation.

 Every Euro away trip has it’s own unique story, usually one small incident that defines the trip or makes it memorable.
 Whether it’s the formation of a new chant in a bar, a run in with over zealous police or a lost pair of trainers, we’ve seen a mix of them all.
 Unfortunately the trip over to Bruges will be ‘that trip’ where my dad, my regular travel partner, went head first down a flight of stairs, smashing a fair few bones and leaving his spleen behind.
 Not quite what we make these trips abroad for, certainly not what I’d like to be writing about, but as of this being published he’s out of hospital in Belgium (after a 2 week extended stay) and recovering well at home.